Cable Rope Lat Pulldown

 Frequently Asked Questions

-Most lifters should pull to front/chest line instead.
+Most lifters should pull to the front or chest line instead of behind the neck.

-• Is Cable Rope Lat Pulldown enough for back day?
+• Is Cable Rope Lat Pulldown enough for a back workout?

-It is one useful vertical pull, usually paired with rows.
+It is a useful vertical pull, but it is usually best paired with rows or another back movement.

 Did you know tracking your workouts leads to better results?